charleysmithschofield/profile_generator/README.md

 # Profile Generator

+## Goal:
-Create a quick survey app which asks the user a bunch of questions like their favourite music, activity, food, sport, etc. It will then generate a profile description for them to use online.
+Create a quick survey app which asks the user a bunch of questions like their favourite music, activity, food, sport, etc.

+It will then generate a profile description for them to use online.

 ## Questions for The User: